ericholscher/ericholscher.com/drafts/conference-mentorship.rst

 ~~~~~~~~~~~~~

 PyCascades was a first year conference.
-Thanks to the tireless effort of `Mariatta <https://twitter.com/mariatta>`_ we were really worried about being inclusive and bringing in a diverse crowd.
+We were really worried about being inclusive and bringing in a diverse crowd.
-That said,
-it was really hard to figure out how much to budget for financial aid,
+It was really hard to figure out how much to budget for financial aid,
 because it was dependent on how much sponsorship we got.

 This was a major source of stress for the organizers,